patelmeet9/TalkaLot/README.md

-# WeChat
+# TalkaLot
-WeChat is based on .Net 8 and Angular 17!!
+TalkaLot is based on .Net 8 and Angular 17!!